djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 - containerPort: 80
 ```

-We add this to the [cluster's _desired state_](https://kubernetes.io/docs/concepts/#overview)
+I add this to the [cluster's _desired state_](https://kubernetes.io/docs/concepts/#overview)
 with `kubectl create -f application/deployment.yaml`.
-When we want to provide
+[Services](https://kubernetes.io/docs/concepts/services-networking/service/)
-a way to communicate with my deployment we define a Service:
+allow me to define a policy for communicating with the Deployment:

 ```yaml
 # application/service.yaml